 In February 2017, Altor BioScience Corporation (succeeded by our wholly-owned subsidiary Altor BioScience, LLC), through its wholly-owned subsidiary, entered into a lease agreement with Duley Road, a related party that is indirectly controlled by our Executive Chairman and Global Chief Scientific and Medical Officer, for approximately 12,000 rentable square feet of office and cGMP manufacturing facility space in El Segundo, California.
 The lease term is from February 2017 through October 2024.
-We have the option to extend the initial term for two consecutive five-year periods through October 2034.
+We have the option to extend the initial term for two consecutive fiveyear periods through October 2034.
 The base rent is approximately \$40,700 per month, with annual increases of 3% that began in November 2018.
-As of March 31, 2022 and December 31, 2021, we recorded rent payable to Duley Road of \$0.4 million and \$0.2 million, respectively.
-For the three months ended March 31, 2022 and 2021, we recorded rent expense of \$0.1 million and \$0.4 million, respectively, which is reflected in research and development expense, on the condensed consolidated statements of operations.
+As of June 30, 2022 and December 31, 2021, we recorded rent payable to Duley Road of \$0.3 million and \$0.2 million, respectively.
+We recorded rent expense for this lease of \$0.2 million and \$0.3 million for the six months ended June 30, 2022 and 2021, respectively, in research and development expense, on the condensed consolidated statements of operations.